FBruzzesi/anyschema/docs/user-guide/advanced.md

         Uses constraints to determine whether to use Int32 or Int64.
         """
         if input_type is int and constraints:
-            for item in constraints:
+            for constraint in constraints:
-                if item is SmallInt:
+                if constraint is SmallInt:
                     return nw.Int32()
-                elif item is BigInt:
+                elif constraint is BigInt:
                     return nw.Int64()

         return None